List of highest bridges: Structural height and deck height

 The Millau Viaduct is a cable-stayed bridge that is both tall (in structural height) and high (in deck height).
 The tallest Millau Viaduct tower is situated near the valley floor, which gives the viaduct a structural height of 343 m, and a deck height of 270 m above the valley floor.
-The Millau Viaduct is (as of 8 February 2020) the tallest bridge, but only the twenty-sixth highest bridge in the world.
+The Millau Viaduct is (as of 24 March 2025) the tallest bridge, but not the highest bridge in the world.

 Completed bridges

 The ranking of the highest bridges in the world, currently open for use.
 Only bridges with a height of 250 m or greater are included.
-Bridges under construction or demolished are not included.
+Bridges under construction are not included in this ranking, but see the separate section "Under construction" below.

 Under construction

 The list below includes the highest bridges in the world currently under construction.
-Only bridges with a height of 200 metres (660 ft) or greater are included.
+Only bridges with a height of 250 metres (660 ft) or greater are included.

 Timeline

 The list below shows the historical progression of the highest bridge in the world.